Adapting your home: Access into and around your home

 • Receive a War Pensioner’s Mobility Supplement.

-You may still be eligible if you have a permanent and substantial disability that means you are unable to walk, or if you are unable to walk very far without experiencing considerable difficulty.
-In 2018 the eligibility for Blue Badges in England was revised to include ‘hidden disabilities’ such as mental health and autism with changes due to be introduced in 2019.
+You may still be eligible if you have a permanent and substantial disability that means you are unable to walk, or if you are unable to walk very far without experiencing considerable difficulty or without it causing you overwhelming psychological distress.

-Details on eligibility and how to apply are laid out in the Department of Transport Guidance: Can I get a Blue Badge?
-If you think you might be eligible you can contact the Blue Badge Initial Enquiry Support Service on 0844 463 0213.
+Details on eligibility and how to apply are laid out in the Department of Transport Guidance: Who can get a Blue Badge?

 Disabled Parking Bays

 If you find it difficult to get from the car to your home and you do not have off-street parking, you may be entitled to have a marked Disabled Parking Bay outside your home.
-You will need to contact your local council to find out if you are eligible.
+You need to contact your local council to find out eligibility.
 If this is provided it will be available for use by ANY Blue Badge holder and so does not provide dedicated parking.

 Approach routes: Paths